Layout exercise (due May 31)

-As part of your styleguide, you are expected to include layout of your grid structure.
-This task has you practicing working with CSS grids on that structure.
+As part of your styleguide, you are expected to include responsive combinations of elements such as the main navigation and a product or service listing.
+This exercise has you practicing working with CSS grids on that responsiveness.

-- Set the meta viewport tag to ensure your page scales appropriately on mobile devices.
+- Set the meta viewport tag on your HTML to ensure your page scales appropriately on mobile devices.

 - Set every element to use the

 - Set the navigation items (buttons) to display as a columns in a CSS grid.

 - At the smallest display width — around 320 pixels — make sure your navigation stacks in one column.